Can I Live in the Philippines on $1300 a Month?

 “Cost Of Living“depends more upon the person doing the “living” than where eh or she is actually residing.

 The second reason I don’t like answering “ Philippine Cost of Living” questions is, people tend to believe what they read and what if I seriously understate something?

 They may be relying on something I say and I might be wrong … or perhaps I’m getting a really good deal on something and when they go to buy the same thing, they get taken to the cleaners.

 I like to write “off the cuff’ as much as possible and you really can’t do that if people are making life decisions based on what you write.

 But People Search … I Must Try To Fill Their Needs

 But, people ask, and people need to know something … so I’m going to address a couple of questions a recent email contact had in order to give him, and the others out there reading this, some Philippine Cost of Living ideas in October, 2017.

 Philippine Cost Of Living — Thoughts From Across the Seas

-Here’s a few recent comments and my thoughts on them, to give you a little background:
+Here’s a few recent comments that came in from a reader and my thoughts on them, to give you a little background:

 I am currently working in Afghanistan, as a contractor. have put away a little bit of money away…